 Have you ever worked on a model car or plane or rocket?
 These models look, and sometimes work, much like the real thing, but they are often on a different scale than the real thing.

 In science, models are used to help simplify large or small processes or structures that otherwise would be difficult to see and understand.
 Your understanding of a structure or

 process is enhanced when you work with materials to make a model that shows the basic features of the structure or process.

-make a model, you first have to get a basic idea about the structure or process involved.
-You decide to make a model to show the differences in size of arteries, veins, and capillaries.
+In order to make a model, you first have to get a basic idea about the structure or process involved.
+You decide to make a model to show the differences in size of arteries, veins,

+and capillaries.
 First, read about these structures.
 All three are hollow tubes.
 Arteries are round and thick.
 Veins are flat and have thinner walls than arteries.
-Capillaries are small.
+Capillaries

-models.
+making models.
 Different kinds and sizes of pasta might work for these models.
 Different sizes of rubber tubing might do just as well.
-Cut and glue the different noodles or tubing onto
+Cut and glue the different noodles or tubing